 Consider the ways you can unwind, de-stress, and have some “you” time.
-Some examples are doing a face mask, watching a movie, baking, calling a friend, getting takeout, or even just saying “no” to plans and, instead, staying in.
+Some examples are doing a face mask, watching a movie, baking, reading, calling a friend, getting takeout, or even just saying “no” to plans and, instead, staying in.
 No matter what it is, you should get into the habit of practicing something every day.
-By allowing yourself these moments of pure bliss and rest, you can ensure a more positive attitude when you’re on the work grind.
+By allowing yourself these moments of rest, you can ensure a more positive attitude when you’re on the work grind.

 3. Start every morning strong.

 When your morning is more productive and less rushed, you’ll be sure to head to work in higher spirits.
-That morning glow will spread throughout your day, and then the cycle can repeat.
+That morning glow will spread throughout your day, and then, the cycle can repeat.

 4. Avoid spreading gossip.

 To many, gossip is their bread and butter.
-However, the mere act of saying things -- whether or not they are true -- behind someone’s back that you wouldn’t say to their face is negative.
+However, the mere act of saying things — whether or not they are true — behind someone’s back that you wouldn’t say to their face is negative.
 In the workplace, gossip leads to an unstable, unsafe, and disagreeable environment.
 After all, if you’re spreading rumors about your coworkers, chances are they’re doing the same about you … yikes.